 Do you need to optimize the conversion rate?
 The following factors show that yes:

-- Traffic is growing but the conversion rate remains at a low level and doesn’t increase.
-The average value depends on your business domain, yet if it’s lower than 2-3%, we recommend hiring a CRO agency.
+- Traffic is growing, but the conversion rate remains low and doesn’t increase.
+The average value depends on your business domain, yet we recommend hiring a CRO agency if it’s lower than 2-3%.

 - Paid traffic doesn’t yield results.
-For example, promotion in social media brings new visitors but they all are passersby that don’t complete the target action.
-Poor usability, design, location of CTA elements, or content quality may be one of the reasons.
+For example, promotion in social media brings new visitors, but they all are passersby that don’t complete the target action.
+Poor usability, design, location of CTA elements, or content quality may be reasons.
 A professional CRO agency will detect and solve all these problems.

 - ROI is lower than expected.
 Your decision to enter the online market was most probably well-thought-out and calculated, including the return on investment.
 If the reality significantly differs from your expectations, consider contacting a CRO agency.

 To make sure you choose a professional CRO agency, keep in mind the following criteria:

 - They have a portfolio with completed projects.
 To complement the statistical information.